Annandale, VA: Real Estate in Annandale

 1799 Home of Richard Bland Lee

 An oasis of the past, Sully reflects the history of Fairfax County.
-Completed in 1799 by Richard Bland Lee, the main house at Sully combines aspects of Georgian and Federal architecture.
+Completed in 1794, with an additional east wing completed in 1799 by Richard Bland Lee, the main house at Sully combines aspects of Georgian and Federal architecture.
 Richard Bland Lee was Northern Virginia's first Representative to Congress, as well as General Robert E. Lee's uncle.

-Sully Historic Plantation & Site is operated by the Fairfax County Park Authority.
+Sully Historic Site is operated by the Fairfax County Park Authority.

 Photograph and written material provided by the Fairfax County Government, Park Authority.